crcn/eyebrowse/README.md

-Apuppet is an utility which allows you to easily launch, and control applications from the command line.
+Eyebrowse is an utility which allows you to easily launch, and control browsers from the command line.
 It was built to launch different browser versions for cross-browser testing.

 ### Usage